Installing a Springer Front End On Your Chopper

 It's very important to remember that springers are measured in an uncompressed state, and once you put the weight of your bike on them, the springers will compress and drop down.
 So if you're in between, or even directly on a size, we suggest going up to the next increment.

 The lower cost option has similar styling to many front ends on the market, The fact remains that the majority of these offered under different brand names are actually the same exact front end, produced in the same factory overseas.
 They are a solid, lower cost option that features machined front leg yokes sporting a square look.
 At Throttle Addiction, we carry Mid USA branded springers.
-Their entry springer offeres 1" front legs and a machined spring perch.
+Their entry springer offers 1" front legs and a machined spring perch.
 The rear legs are a single piece that extends through the lower triple tree.
 This set up is available in lengths from 6" under to 10" over stock and comes in chrome or black finish.
 It features a 1" stem which will bolt up most Harley Big Twin or Sportster frames, It includes the 3/4" axle and the top clamp.

 For more springer action, check out another shop steed: the 1947 Knucklehead chopper 'Frankenknuckle.'